 In this segment of the core curriculum, you will be introduced to the content and methodology of the social and behavioral sciences.
 You will also enhance your critical thinking ability, your global and multicultural awareness, and your valuing and decision-making skills.
 You may meet this requirement by taking a multidisciplinary Topics course organized around a central theme or problem such as leadership, human growth and development, or civil rights.
 Alternatively, you may take an introductory course in a discipline such as psychology, sociology, anthropology or political science.

 "Lessons in Leadership," for instance, is a multidisciplinary course which combines classic texts from history, biography, drama, and philosophy with case studies from business to provide insight into the basic principles of leadership.
 "Topics in Sexuality and Love" applies biological, psychological and sociological perspectives to issues of love, intimacy, and marriage.
 "Introduction to Psychology" is a course designed to familiarize students with the principal areas of psychology while teaching them to evaluate competing explanations of behavior.
+Historically, the classes (only one required) that a student can take to meet the Core 6 requirement are as follows:

 Core 7: Natural Science with Lab